WP 1 – MECHANICAL CHARACTERIZATION OF COLD-FORMED STEEL SECTIONS

 Objective 1.5 : to characterize the material (previously characterized at its virgin state) after cold forming, by means of small-scale tests

-Objective 1.6 : to re-analyze the data of fatigue tests on small scale specimens and calibrate models for fatigue crack propagation, also correlating surface finish conditions to the fatigue strength of the details.
+Objective 1.6 : to re-analyse the data of fatigue tests on small scale specimens and calibrate models for fatigue crack propagation, also correlating surface finish conditions to the fatigue strength of the details.

 Objective 1.7: to identify rules for combining material and production parameters, optimizing the fatigue strength of cold-formed steel sections.